Subrat29/Todo-List/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues and submit pull requests to help enhance this project.
+Feel free to open issues and submit pull requests to help enhance this project.🤗

-## License

-This project is open-source and available under the [MIT License](LICENSE).